 Due to the somewhat slower response time, there's not as much stutter on this TV.

 Like other Vizio TVs, the Vizio P Series can only remove judder from native 24p sources, like Blu-ray players and native apps.

 The Vizio P Series has low input lag for a responsive gaming experience.
 We didn't run into as many issues as we did with the Vizio P Series Quantum 2020, and we were able to get more consistent readings.
 Input lag remains low with most content, except it increases with 1080p @ 120Hz signals, which is the same behavior as the 2020 model.
-We were also able to measure the 4k @ 120Hz input lag by dropping the color depth to 8 bits and using a 4:2:0 signal.
+We measured the 4k @ 120Hz input lag by dropping the color depth to 8 bits and using a 4:2:0 signal.

-Despite our issues with 4k @ 120Hz from our test PC, the Vizio P Series surprisingly supports any signal up to 4k @ 120Hz from either the PS5 or Xbox Series X. It has an Auto Low Latency Mode, too, which switches the TV into Game Mode when you play a game from a compatible device.
+The Vizio P Series supports any signal up to 4k @ 120Hz from either the PS5 or Xbox Series X. It has an Auto Low Latency Mode, too, which switches the TV into Game Mode when you play a game from a compatible device.

 Vizio dropped the Composite Inputs compared to the Vizio P Series Quantum 2020, which isn't ideal if you have old gaming consoles or a DVD player.